bariqhibat/disaster-data/README.md

 - flask
 - joblib
-- pickle
 - googletrans
 - pandas
 - plotly
 - numpy
 - scikit-learn
 - sqlalchemy

-### Data Details:

-Data used in this project comes from Figure-Eight [disaster response data](https://www.figure-eight.com/dataset/combined-disaster-response-data/).
-Although it is clean, it still needed some learning and wrangling process before it can be used for machine learning application.

 ### Improvements and Difficulties: